Ashwin-Kapes/recipe-box/README.md

 The app is live at https://codepen.io/iambk/pen/MQBxgO.

-To run it locally on your machine, clone the repo, make sure you have [Nodejs](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed and run
+To run it locally on your machine, make sure you have [Nodejs](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.

-> npm install react

-> npm install react-dom
+Then, clone the repo, navigate to the recipe-box folder and execute the following to install the dependencies and run it locally.

-> npm install react-scripts
+> npm install

-And finally,

 > npm start